zakagan/WordFormable/README.md

 Not really.
 I'm still learning the theory, and as it turns out reality can be very different.

 The solutions that use character tables tend to be slower than those using sorted character arrays.
 This seems strange, since sorting (even quick sort) is more intensive than filling tables.
-However the GCC functions used for the two sorting solutions are very well optimized, and my character tables probably aren't
+However the GCC functions used for the two sorting solutions are very well optimized, and my character tables probably aren't.

-Using the linux ``time`` command, I have measured the time taken to calculate a variety of solutions.
-By plotting these computation times with the various that influenced them...